jmlandi/jmlandi/README.md

 </div>

 <div align="center">
 👋 Call me Landi!
-I'm a <strong>Martech Data Analyst at CloudWalk Inc. and also a technology student</strong>
+I'm a <strong>Martech Data Analyst at CloudWalk Inc. and a technology student at <a href="https://site.fatecfranca.edu.br"/>FATEC</a></strong><br>
-  <br>🌱 I’m currently a Full Stack Developer with previous knowledge as marketing analyst and graphic designer
+<br>🌱 As a Full Stack Developer, I bring a unique blend of skills that encompass both technical expertise and creative insight.
+With a solid foundation in marketing analysis and graphic design, I possess a comprehensive understanding of the digital landscape.
+This multidisciplinary background enables me to approach web development with a holistic perspective, ensuring that the solutions I craft are not only technically sound but also visually appealing and market-driven.<br>
 <br>📫 You can reach me using this link: https://linktr.ee/jmlandi
 <hr>
 </div>